Kotlin/kotlinx-rpc/GETTING_STARTED.md

 # Getting Started

-kRPC is a multiplatform Kotlin library that provides its users with tools to perform Remote Procedure Calls (RPC) using Kotlin language constructs with as easy setup as possible. kRPC is transport agnostic by design, so most transfer mechanisms can be used under the hood: WebSockets, HTTP Requests, gRPC, etc.
+`kotlinx.rpc` is a multiplatform Kotlin library that provides its users with tools to perform Remote Procedure Calls (RPC) using Kotlin language constructs with as easy setup as possible.
+The library is transport agnostic by design, so most transfer mechanisms can be used under the hood: WebSockets, HTTP Requests, gRPC, etc.

 In this document, we will go through all core concepts and abstractions that the library uses